Studio 54: 2020s to present

+Studio 54 was supposed to host the musical Caroline, or Change during the 2019–2020 season.
+Due to the COVID-19 pandemic, Studio 54 closed on March 12, 2020, a day before previews of Caroline, or Change were supposed to start.
+That show's opening had originally been delayed to early 2021, but it was pushed further due to the extension of COVID-19 restrictions.
 Studio 54 reopened on October 8, 2021, with previews of Caroline, or Change, which officially opened later that month.
 This was followed from April to July 2022 by the Tracy Letts play The Minutes, then by the Sharr White play Pictures from Home from February to April 2023.
 The musical Days of Wine and Roses opened at Studio 54 in January 2024, running for three months.
 It was followed in November 2024 by the musical A Wonderful World, then in June 2025 by Jean Smart's one-woman show Call Me Izzy.
-For the 2025–2026 season, Studio 54 the play Oedipus, then the musical The Rocky Horror Show.
+For the 2025–2026 season, Studio 54 hosted the play Oedipus, then the musical The Rocky Horror Show.

+Meanwhile, some of the design modifications for the old nightclub had never been reversed when Studio 54 was converted to a theater, creating poor sightlines and reducing the theater's potential profits; a temporary stage had to be installed every time a new show was staged.
+In late 2025, Roundabout requested a zoning permit from the New York City Department of City Planning to allow renovations.
+By April 2026, Roundabout had raised $45 million of the renovation's proposed $100 million cost, and it was seeking funding from the city and state governments, as well as permission to sell the theater building's air rights.
+The next month, Roundabout started a campaign to raise $120 million for the theater.
+The Department of City Planning approved the zoning permit that June.
+The project was to include renovating the orchestra seating, adding back-of-house spaces and an elevator, rebuilding bathrooms, and adding accessible seating.
+That August, the office of Manhattan borough president Brad Hoylman-Sigal recommended approval of Roundabout's zoning permit.

 Notable productions

 Productions are listed by the year of their first performance.